janwilmake/simplerauth.cloudflare/README.md

 }
 ```

-and then use it like this:
+And then use it like this:

 ```ts
 import { oauthEndpoints, AuthProvider } from "login-with-cloudflare";